Latest update: 10 February, 2026

 AI governance is a broad and sometimes complicated concept, which sometimes results in claims about it that are simply not true.
 Here are the 5 biggest misconceptions about AI governance:

-- AI Governance is only for large companies.
+- AI Governance is only for large companies

 AI governance is relevant to any organization using AI systems, regardless of size.
-Small companies can just as easily have risks and responsibilities that need to be managed. - AI Governance is (only) about implementing technical safeguards.
+Small companies can just as easily have risks and responsibilities that need to be managed. - AI Governance is (only) about implementing technical safeguards

 AI governance is about much more than technical safeguards.
-It is about making ethical trade-offs, thinking about legal compliance, societal impact, and how to ensure the preservation of human values. - AI Governance is a one-time effort.
+It is about making ethical trade-offs, thinking about legal compliance, societal impact, and how to ensure the preservation of human values. - AI Governance is a one-time effort

-While AI governance helps minimize risks and ensure responsible use, it certainly does not guarantee that AI systems will always function without errors or problems. - AI Governance can be left to the IT department.
+While AI governance helps minimize risks and ensure responsible use, it certainly does not guarantee that AI systems will always function without errors or problems. - AI Governance can be left to the IT department

 Impactful, ongoing initiatives are only successful if you undertake them together.
-Getting AI right and applying the right rules and a bit of common sense requires broader involvement within an organization.
+Getting AI right and applying the right rules and a dose of common sense requires broader involvement within an organization.
 From management and legal teams to ethics committees and the ‘regular employee’.

 What are important aspects within AI governance?